muratk5n/thirdwave/en/README.md

 When you say "it's fake" they get upset bcz it sounds like u r calling all of the physical exertion involed as fake.
 That's clearly not the case.
-The acts are physical, ppl can get hurt, it just ain't combat, or even competitive sparring.
+The acts are physical, ppl can get hurt, it just ain't combat, or even sparring in a competitive way..
 It's like shadow boxing, with two people.

 ---